Dart-o-s/aos_fc/plan.md

     [X] DONE 2025-06-13 07:54 tag and push, r0.9.3

 ### life cycle
-    [ ] OPEN on launch check if "objectbox database" is set up, otherwise
+    [ ] DONE 2025-06-14 19:11 on launch check if "objectbox database" is set up, otherwise
         - copy assets to object box

+    [ ] OPEN select initial deck for learning
-        - create catalog of existing decks
+        [-] create catalog of existing decks, OBSOLET we can list them from the boxes
         - set current deck to empty

 ### Pick deck